LunarG/VulkanSamples/API-Samples/Tutorial/markdown/01-init_instance.md

 Vulkan layers are outside the scope of this tutorial and of the samples progression.
 So this tutorial does not cover the layers further.
-Further information about layers can be found on the
+Further information about layers can be found at the
-<a href="https://vulkan.lunarg.com" target="_blank">LunarG LunarXchange website</a>.
+<a href="https://vulkan.lunarg.com" target="_blank">Vulkan SDK download site</a>.

 ## `vkCreateInstance`